jeremiah-c-leary/vhdl-style-guide/docs/configuring_indentation.rst

 -----------------------

 VSG follows a predefined set of rules when indenting VHDL code.
-The indenting alogrithm is driven by a YAML file.
+The indenting algorithm is driven by a YAML file.

 The indent values feeding the algorithm can be obtained by using the **-oc** command line argument.
 There will be a section starting with **indent**.